shashi751/Tinder-Clone/README.md

 **Demo:**
 Feel free to clone the repo and play around with the code!
 The data source can easily be swapped with a real model for production use.

+Contributions are welcome!
+Please follow the contributing guidelines and feel free to open issues or submit pull requests.

+Acknowledgements

+SwiftUI: Declarative UI toolkit for iOS.
+Combine: Handles data streams and asynchronous programming. iOS 17 Animations: Provides smooth and dynamic transition effects.
+This format keeps it clear and structured, providing all the necessary details like features, architecture, and technologies used.